GenericMappingTools/gmt/doc/rst/source/cookbook/file-formats.rst

 header and convert a pixel- to a gridline-registered grid, or *vice versa*.
-The grid registration is determined by the common GMT **-r** option (see Section :ref:`option_nodereg`). **Note**: The smallest pixel-registered grid can be 1x1 (storing a single value), while the smallest gridline-registered grid cannot be smaller than 2x2.
+The grid registration is determined by the common GMT **-r** option (see Section :ref:`option_nodereg`). **Note**: The smallest pixel-registered grid can be 1x1 (storing a single value), while a gridline-registered grid cannot be smaller than 2x2.

 Boundary Conditions for operations on grids
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~